sachinsu/myblog/content/posts/connectiontimeouts.md

 Some key areas of focus are,
 - For a distributed system, Always validate assumptions by dignosing end to end.
 - Plan to have test automation readyness to simulate production like load.
+- Monitoring the behavior end to end using logs.
-- Currently, Pool settings across applications is very High.Be mindful of [Connection Storms](https://docs.oracle.com/en/database/oracle/oracle-database/18/adfns/connection_strategies.html)
+- Currently, Pool settings across applications is not optimal going by Oracle Real world Guidelines, also be mindful of [Connection Storms](https://docs.oracle.com/en/database/oracle/oracle-database/18/adfns/connection_strategies.html)

 Happy Troubleshooting !!